-Fremont was evicted and headed north to Oregon Territory, but soon returned after the war officially started and as a lieutinent colonel in the California Battalion he led assualts on San Diego and Los Angeles.
+Fremont was evicted by threat of the Mexican military stationed in Monterey and he headed north to Oregon Territory, but soon returned after the war officially started and, as a lieutenant colonel in the California Battalion, he led assaults on San Diego and Los Angeles.

-Kit Carson was dispatched east to report the conquest of California by Fremont and Commodore Stockton to Washington D.C.
-In New Mexico Carson met General Kearney who ordered Kit Carson to lead his army unit across Arizona and back to San Diego, California.
+Kit Carson was dispatched east to to Washington D.C. to report the conquest of California by Fremont and Commodore Stockton.
+In New Mexico, Carson met General Kearney who ordered Kit Carson to lead his army unit across Arizona and back to San Diego, California.
 The Mexicans had recaptured San Diego and Los Angeles and Kearney’s unit helped recapture these towns for the Americans and end the war in California.

 The Treaty of Cahuenga in January 1847 ended the California war and Fremont was appointed military governor of California by Commodore Stockton.